-Step Actions Confirm information in AEFI report Check details about patient and event from medical file, document information, interview health care workers who attended to the patient Verify information on report form and obtain any details missing from AEFI Report Form.
-Identify any other cases that need to be included in the investigation

-Step Actions Collect data about the patient Check immunization history Obtain previous medical history, current illnesses or concomitant medication, prior history of similar reaction or other allergies Family history of similar events.
-3. Collect data about the event Clinical description of event, any relevant laboratory results about the AEFI and diagnosis of the event Treatment of the event, whether hospitalized and outcome (e.g. recovered, ongoing problems, died etc.) 4.
-Supply chain and storage conditions: About the suspected vaccine(s): Storage of vaccine before it arrived at health facility, where it has come from higher up the cold chain e.g. sub-county depot.
+Step Actions Confirm information in AEFI report Check details about patient and event from medical file, document information, interview health workers who attended to the patient Verify information on report form and obtain any details missing from AEFI Report Form.
+Identify any other cases that need to be included in the investigation 2) Collect data about the patient Check immunization history Obtain previous medical history, current illnesses or concomitant medication, prior history of simila reaction or other allergies Family history of similar events.
+3) Collect data about the event Clinical description of event, any relevant laboratory results about the AEFI and diagnosis of the event Treatment of the event, whether hospitalized and outcome (e.g. recovered, ongoing problems, died etc.) 4) Supply chain and storage conditions: About the suspected vaccine(s): Storage of vaccine before it arrived at health facility, where it has come from higher up the cold chain e.g. sub-county depot.
 Check vaccine ledger Present storage condition, state of vaccine vial monitor, and temperature record of refrigerator.
-Check the record on of Fridge tag-2® 5.
-Observe and assess immunization service delivery Reconstitution (process and time kept).
-Ask if not able to observe, Whether AD syringes are available and used Details of training in immunization practice, supervision and vaccinator(s)/health care worker Health care worker experience in immunization The aliquot number for multi dose vials Number of immunizations greater than normal?
-6. Hypothesis and Investigation Conclusion Formulate a working hypothesis on the likely/possible cause(s) of the event.
-Test working hypothesis by compiling all relevant documents to determine if the case distribution matches the working hypothesis.
-Conclude the investigation by identifying the cause of the event.
-Complete AEFI Investigation Form.
-Transmit investigation report to the next higher level, take corrective action, and recommend further action.
+Check the record on of Fridge tag-2® 5) Observe and assess immunization service delivery Reconstitution (process and time kept).
+Ask if not able to observe, Whether AD syringes are available and used Details of training in immunization practice, supervision and vaccinator(s)/health worker Health worker experience in immunization The aliquot number for multi dose vials Number of immunizations greater than normal?